sajjadh47/woo-cart-additional-fee/readme.txt

 - Cart Amount Range: Define minimum and maximum cart totals to apply the fee.
 - Product-Based Fees: Restrict fees to specific products only.
 - Country-Based Fees: Apply fees based on the customer’s billing or shipping country.

-**Interested in contributing to WooCommerce Cart Additional Fee?**
-Contact me... sagorh672(at)gmail.com

 == Installation ==
 To add a WordPress Plugin using the built-in plugin installer: